humairafatima/Data_Analysis_Project/README.md

 #Mexico_Toy_Sales

-In this I have used MsExcel, SQL and Tableau.
+In this I have used MS Excel, SQL and Tableau.
 I have explored the data and analysis based on the requirement.

 Dataset, query file and visualization is attached in the file.